 The Washington Home Repair and Rehabilitation Program (HRRP), which is created by the Department of Commerce, can help low income families.
 Some of what can be provided includes manufactured or mobile home (MH) replacement, home emergency and minor repair and rehabilitation and also storm damage repair.

 Weatherization is paid for by the U.S. Department of Energy.
 It has been operating in Washington for many years, and has helped thousands of low income families save money on their utility and energy bills.
 The program, in which community action agencies process applications, can help reduce the heating and cooling costs for low-income families.
 It works by improving the energy efficiency of their homes.
-For example, weatherization can pay for air sealing to reduce infiltration, Insulation, and even energy related repairs.
+For example, weatherization in Washington can pay for air sealing to reduce infiltration, Insulation, and even energy related repairs.

 Emergency Food Assistance Program offers help to those low income, unemployed, and poor families who need access to healthy food.
 Pantries and charities may be occasionally accessed for those people who need emergency food supplies.
 Other aid provided can include nutritional counseling, information on food purchases and preparation and also household budget assistance is available.
 Many locations are also involved in commodity distribution.

 Limited transportation assistance may be offered.
 While this is not as common, it depends of availability of funding.
 Assistance may include gasoline vouchers, bus passes/tokens, or grants to pay for minor car repairs.
 Any type of help is only usually available to people who have a documented job interview or emergency medical appointment.
 Usually an agency will only provide the exact amount of gas you need for your appointment or interview.